Eva60/easybank-landing-page-master/README.md

 # Easybank Landing Page

 ## Introduction
-The Easybank landing page is a next-generation digital banking platform designed with the user experience at its core.
+The Easybank landing page is designed with the user experience at its core.
 This repository contains the front-end code for the Easybank landing page, which is fully responsive and optimized for a wide range of devices.

 ## Features
 - **Responsive Design**: The layout adapts to screen sizes from mobile devices to large desktops.